usc-isi-i2/datamart/example/rest_example/example.md

 If you would like to index a new dataset into ISI-datamart, there are two methods:
 1. By single file:
     1. find the url for the data you would like to upload:
-        - it can be a csv file, an excel file, an html page with tabular data.
+        - it can be a csv file, an excel file, an html page with tabular data, or a json file.
     2. construct a description json for the data like:
         ```angular2html
         {